OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 The inhabitants of Jebus said to David,

 > “You shall not enter here.”
-> Nevertheless David captured the stronghold of Zion,
+> However, David captured the stronghold of Zion,
-> that is, the city of David.
+> which is the city of David.

 ---